jlangch/venice/doc/readme/filter-map-reduce.md

 ## Filter

-Filter processes a sequence of data and produced a new list with elements that meet a predicate.
+Filter processes a sequence of data and produces a new list with elements that meet a predicate.

 ```clojure